Charles K. Kao: Fibre optics and communications

-In 1965, Kao with Hockham concluded that the fundamental limitation for glass light attenuation is below 20 dB/km (decibels per kilometer, is a measure of the attenuation of a signal over a distance), which is a key threshold value for optical communications.
+In 1965, (Note: Some sources show around 1964, for example, "By 1964, a critical and theoretical specification was identified by Dr. Charles K. Kao for long-range communication devices, the 10 or 20 dB of light loss per kilometer standard." from Cisco Press.)
+Kao with Hockham concluded that the fundamental limitation for glass light attenuation is below 20 dB/km (decibels per kilometer, is a measure of the attenuation of a signal over a distance), which is a key threshold value for optical communications.
 However, at the time of this determination, optical fibres commonly exhibited light loss as high as 1,000 dB/km and even more.
 This conclusion opened the intense race to find low-loss materials and suitable fibres for reaching such criteria.

 Kao, together with his new team (members including T. W. Davies, M. W. Jones and C. R. Wright), pursued this goal by testing various materials.
 They precisely measured the attenuation of light with different wavelengths in glasses and other materials.
 During this period, Kao pointed out that the high purity of fused silica (SiO_{2}) made it an ideal candidate for optical communication.
 Kao also stated that the impurity of glass material is the main cause for the dramatic decay of light transmission inside glass fibre, rather than fundamental physical effects such as scattering as many physicists thought at that time, and such impurity could be removed.
 This led to a worldwide study and production of high-purity glass fibres.
 When Kao first proposed that such glass fibre could be used for long-distance information transfer and could replace copper wires which were used for telecommunication during that era, his ideas were widely disbelieved; later people realized that Kao's ideas revolutionized the whole communication technology and industry.